yohanchatelain/fmriprep/docs/faq.rst

 How much CPU time and RAM should I allocate for a typical fMRIPrep run?
 -----------------------------------------------------------------------
 The recommended way to run fMRIPrep is to process one subject per container instance.
-A typical preprocessing run without surface processing with freesurfer can be completed in about 2 hours with 4 CPUs or in about 1 hour with 16 CPUs.
+A typical preprocessing run without surface processing with FreeSurfer can be completed in about 2 hours with 4 CPUs or in about 1 hour with 16 CPUs.
 More than 16 CPUs do not translate into faster processing times for a single subject.
 About 8GB of memory should be available for a single subject preprocessing run.